-Written by our Neurology Resident, Dr. DiVita.
+Written by Dr. Montana DiVita.
 You can learn more about Dr. DiVita on our neurologists page.

 Why is my dog’s face droopy?

 When a dog has a “drooping” face, we become concerned about a problem with the facial nerve.
 The facial nerve, or cranial nerve VII, exits the back of the brain and innervates the muscles of facial expression.

 These muscles help with blinking, moving the ears, and “smiling.”
 When this nerve is not functioning, the facial muscles become weak or, in some cases, completely paralyzed.
 In turn, the face begins to droop or “sag.”
 You may also notice that your dog doesn’t blink as much.

 Sometimes dogs can drool excessively from one side of the mouth.
 Dogs have both a right and left facial nerve that supplies each side of the face.
 One side or both sides may be affected.

 What are the causes for facial nerve paralysis in dogs?

 There are many possible causes for facial nerve paralysis in dogs.
 One of the most common causes is called “idiopathic facial nerve paralysis”.
 In this disorder, there is no active underlying cause for the paralysis.
 This condition is similar to Bell’s Palsy in people.
 It is most commonly unilateral (only affecting one side of the face), but can present with bilateral involvement (both sides).

 However, there are other, more serious causes for facial nerve paralysis.
 Some other possible causes for facial nerve paralysis include an auto-immune inflammatory process (meningitis/encephalitis), certain types of cancers such as lymphoma, or strokes in the brain.

 Even problems outside of the brain, such as a deep ear infection or low thyroid level, can cause facial nerve paralysis.